-Ch.
-342, not ch.
+This chapter, not ch.
 409, governs the perfection of security interests in motor vehicles, but the creation of security interests is governed by ch.
-409. Milwaukee Mack Sales v.
-First Wisconsin National Bank, 93 Wis.
+409. Milwaukee Mack Sales, Inc. v.
+First Wisconsin National Bank of Milwaukee, 93 Wis.
 2d 589

 , 287 N.W.2d 708

 Registration of goods under commercial law is conceptually distinct from registration of vehicles under vehicle registration laws.
 For a security interest perfected in another state to become unperfected, the requirement of “registration" in s.
 409.103 (2) (b) requires both registration and issuance of a certificate of title.
 Dubis v.
 General Motors Acceptance Corp., 2000 WI App 209

 Notification of person who has perfected security interest.

 Upon request of a person who has perfected a security interest under s.
 342.19